USRSE/usrse.github.io/_posts/newsletters/2022-01-31-newsletter.md

 ### See how we are doing financially

 We organize US-RSE financials transparently via the [Open Collective](https://opencollective.com/usrse) project.
 You can see all budgets, expenses, and contributions on [this site](https://opencollective.com/usrse).
-Anyone can go to the site and see the current accounts, income and expenses and ….. (if the mood takes you and you are able) **[make a gift to US-RSE](https://opencollective.com/usrse#category-CONTRIBUTE)**!
+Anyone can go to the site and see the current accounts, income and expenses and ….. (if the mood takes you and you are able) **[make a tax-deductible gift to US-RSE](https://opencollective.com/usrse#category-CONTRIBUTE)**!

 <a name="steering-committee"></a>
 # **2022 Steering Committee Members and Their Roles**